Zaher-1984/zaher/README.md

-A static HTML public website for me
+A static HTML public website for me.